ladislavsulc/tarot/README.md

 # Tarot Reader

+Česká verze aplikace.
 This app provides a basic tarot card reference and a simple spread generator.

 It was made to practice creating a simple React app from scratch(ish).
 It's functionally done but the design is kinda just wireframed at this point.
 Oh, this project also uses [Skeleton](http://getskeleton.com/) for some basic CSS normalization, utilities and buttons.
 Nothing fancy.